Are Next of Kin Responsible for Care Home Fees? A Simple Guide

 How does a Deferred Payment Agreement work?

 A Deferred Payment Agreement is essentially a loan from the council, using your parent’s home as security.
-The council pays the care fees on your behalf, and the debt is repaid when their home is sold.
+The council pays the care fees on your behalf, and the debt is repaid when their home is sold, typically within 90 days of death.

 Are there ways to reduce care home costs?